Kerala gold smuggling: IT sleuths question accused at NIA office

 Fake consulate seals, funding terror, Kerala gold smuggling case gets murkier

-Meanwhile the probe being conducted by the NIA found that the accused had faked documents of the UAE consulate.
+Meanwhile, the probe being conducted by the NIA found that the accused had faked documents of the UAE consulate.
 The accused had fake seals with the emblem of the UAE Consulate and were using the same to smuggle gold through diplomatic channels, the NIA also said.

 The purpose was also to raise funds for terror, the agency has learnt.
 On Friday, the NIA registered an FIR in the Kerala Gold Smuggling Case.

-The case has been registered under sections 16, 17 and 18 of the Unlawful Activities (Prevention) Act, 1967, against 04 accused persons including Swapna Prabha Suresh
+The case has been registered under sections 16, 17 and 18 of the Unlawful Activities (Prevention) Act, 1967, against 04 accused persons including Swapna Prabha Suresh.

-The case relates to the seizure of 30 kg of 24 carat gold worth Rs.14.82 crores at Trivandrum International Airport
+The case relates to the seizure of 30 kg of 24 carat gold worth Rs.14.82 crores at Trivandrum International Airport.

 The aforesaid consignment was found camouflaged in diplomatic baggage from UAE that is exempted from inspection as per the Vienna Convention.
 The said consignment was to be received by Sarith P S who had worked in the UAE Consulate earlier as Public Relations Officer.
 Initial investigation by Customs Department has revealed that Sarith had received multiple such consignments earlier as well.